 The gods of music have been a part of Greek mythology for centuries.
 This is because the music was seen as an important aspect of their culture – one that was to be refined before sharing with others.

-In general, the gods of music were considered to be benevolent and helpful in regards to the arts.
+In general, the gods of music were considered to be benevolent and helpful regarding the arts.
 This is because they were seen as being the ones who inspired artists and other individuals to become better at what they do.
-In Greek mythology, it was Apollo that came up with the idea of creating the lyre as a way to help humans express themselves.
+In Greek mythology, it was Apollo who came up with the idea of creating the lyre as a way to help humans express themselves.

 Apollo – The Greek And Roman God Of Music